wmo-im/wis2box/docs/source/user/data-ingest.rst

     :alt: MinIO new folder path

 .. note::
-    The folder in which the file is placed defines the topic you want to share the data on and should match the datasets defined in ``data-mappings.yml``
+    The folder in which the file is placed defines the topic you want to share the data on and should match the datasets defined in your data mappings.

     The first 3 levels of the WIS2 topic hierarchy ``origin/a/wis2`` are automatically included by wis2box when publishing data notification messages.